-Restricted fund donated by individual and corporate to the Centre to be used specifically for building and setting up active ageing program at Bukit Merah site.
+Designated fund donated by individual and corporate to the Centre to be used specifically for building and setting up active ageing program at Bukit Merah site.
+YEAH Fund has been reclassified from Restricted Fund to Unrestricted Fund during the year as it has met the definition to set aside for designated purposes based on the governing board members discretion.

-18 Deferred capital grants
+16 Deferred capital grants and donations